-Reporting bodies are required to disclose the percentage change from the previous financial year in the:
+MLKDC is required to disclose the percentage change from the previous financial year in the:

-- a) salary and allowances; and - b) performance pay and bonuses of the highest paid director and of their employees as a whole.
+- salary and allowances; and - performance pay and bonuses

+of the highest paid director and of their employees as a whole.

 The percentage changes in respect of the MLKDC are shown in the following table.
 It should be noted that the calculation for the highest paid director is based on the mid-point of the band within which their remuneration fell in each year.